What is Directed Self Placement?

 • Students who earned of score of 3 or above on either the Language and Composition or Composition and Literature examination of the College Board Scholastic Advanced Placement Program (AP exam)

-• Students who took an approved college-level English course and earned a C- or better
+• Students who took a college-level English course (equivalent to ENGL 5) and earned a C- or better

 The Directed Self-Placement program is a series of online activities within SacCT.
 You will read information about Directed Self-Placement, our composition course offerings, and how we view academic reading and writing.
 You will then complete four different activities: